France & Italy with Scott & Joe

 Le Royal Hotel Lyon

-Set directly on the edge of Lake Annecy, Palace de Menthon is one of those places that stops you in your tracks the moment you arrive.
-The view is genuinely breathtaking, with the lake stretching out in front of you and the mountains rising beyond it.
+Just on the edge of Lake Annecy, Palace de Menthon stops you in your tracks the moment you arrive.
+The view is genuinely thrilling, with the lake stretching out in front of you and the mountains rising beyond it.

-This is a five-star hotel in every sense, with a level of service that feels polished, attentive, and completely effortless.
-It’s the kind of place where everything is handled before you even think to ask.
+This is a five-star hotel in every sense, with a level of service that is polished, attentive, and completely effortless.

 The rooms are bright and elegant, many with sweeping lake views, and it’s hard not to spend a few extra minutes just taking it all in before heading out for the day.

 There’s a natural shift that happens here.
-After Lyon, the pace opens up, the setting becomes part of the experience, and the days take on a different kind of rhythm.
+After Lyon, the pace opens up, the setting becomes the experience, and the days take on a different kind of rhythm.

 It’s one of the most striking moments of the trip, and a place people don’t forget.